Corine Lormel , PhD

 In the supercritical CO2 extraction method, a supercritical fluid circulates in the plant matrix.
 This CO2 physical state, reached under specific temperature and overpressure conditions, gives it both the properties of a gas and a liquid.
 It can thus, like a gas, penetrate porous matrices and, like a liquid, dissolve compounds and entrain them.
 Subsequently, a depressurization leads to CO2 vaporization and an extract in liquid or solid form appears.
 In addition, depending on the operating conditions, the composition of the extract can be tuned.
 A selectivity towards lighter volatile molecules can be achieved, or an extraction of all the lipophilic compounds can be preferred.

-This introduction in the world of roses is now over.
+This introduction to the world of roses is now over.
 We are waiting for you next week to break down these different extracts.